 Sometimes trucks need small maintenance fixes when you’re out on the road, so it’s important to be prepared.
 Here’s what our drivers had to say about maintenance must-haves.

-“Tape, zip ties, and tools to assist in basic maintenance from cutting seals to replacing or repairing mud flaps.”—“Here’s some stuff in my essential road kit: CB radio, light kits, air line repair kit, and a small broom.”—“Extra Coolant, oil, tire chains, and a hammer.”
+“Tape, zip ties, bungee cords and tools to assist in basic maintenance from cutting seals to replacing or repairing mud flaps.”—“Here’s some stuff in my essential road tool kit: CB radio, light kits, air line repair kit, and a small broom.”—“Extra Coolant, oil, tire chains, and a hammer.”

 Food and snack necessities

 Eating on the road can be challenging-especially finding healthy meals and snacks on the fast food-lined freeways across America.
 Here are some tips and tricks for food and snack trucker necessities.

 A mini-fridge or cooler is key for bringing your own food and water.
 Many drivers also bring some cooking items, coolers and microwaves.—“I like to bring an extra cooler or fridge, so I can have my own food and drinks whenever I need.
 Plus, it allows me to be healthier out on the road and avoid truck stop food.
 Saves money too!”

 Healthy snacks and beverages.
 Many of our drivers prefer to bring their own snacks.
 That way they can have their favorites while they’re on the road, save money and be healthier.
 Here’s a helpful article about healthy snacks for truck drivers.—“Food, water and my favorite road snack, sunflower seeds” – “I bring coffee, gloves, water…and more coffee.”

 Commercial truck drivers bring what they need in their everyday lives because when they’re out on the road, your truck is their office and their home.
 Thank you, ITS drivers, for sharing your must-haves for truck drivers!